 - 2 In Many Cases, Electron Ionization Is Used in Mass Spectrometry

 - 3 Isotopes Such As Chlorine and Bromine are Detected

 - 4 Mass Spectra Important in Structural Analysis

 Mass spectrometry Is a Method of Measuring the Molecular Weight of a Compound

 Of all the analytical methods, what does mass spectrometry measure?
 Mass spectrometry measures the molecular weight of a compound.

 - Want to know the contaminant of the substances that are mixed in food.

-- Unknown if the target compound was produced.
+- Unsure if the target compound has been produced.

-Of course, it is necessary to set and measure a sample with only one target compound in it, not multiple compounds.
-For this reason, the substance is isolated in advance by chromatography.
-After that, the molecular weight of the target compound is obtained by measuring it.
+Of course, it is necessary to set up the sample and measure it with only one target compound present, not with multiple compounds present.
+Therefore, you have to isolate the substance in advance by chromatography, etc., and then measure it to obtain the molecular weight of the target compound.

 Utilizing a Magnetic Field to Measure the Mass of a Compound

 How is it possible to determine the molecular weight of a substance by using MS?
 This is because the ionized material is measured using a magnetic field.